-Here's what author Lucia St. Clair Robson says, "Ms. Hollis' paintings are in true celebration of human spirit.
+Here's what best seller author Lucia St. Clair Robson says, "Ms. Hollis' paintings are in true celebration of human spirit.
 Her art is striking!"
-Ms. Robson's novel is the internationally published and New York Times Best Seller Ride the Wind."
+Ms. Robson's novel is the internationally published and New York Times Best Seller novel Ride the Wind."

 Lucia St. Clair Robson, author and New York Times Best Seller novelist enjoys Comanche Warhorse painting while she weaves novels of historical romance at her lake home on on the Maryland USA coast.
 This work of art by emerging artist Gayla Hollis is inspired by Ride the Wind, and, Walk in My Soul; two of nine internationally published novels by Lucia St. Clair Robson.
 Notable and additional paintings Ms. Robson has commissioned from Gayla Hollis are Ecliptic Reflection, and, Night is Day.

-Emerging artist Ms. Gayla Hollis shares with us through her paintings a strong spirit for life, expressions of energy, and reverence for nature.
-In view of her artworks you will find celebratory titles which honor her French ancestors.
-Being of European French, Native American Cherokee, and Chickasaw descent; you will clearly see the influential vibrancy of French culture and bold suggestions of Native American spiritual symbolism.
-She finds inspiration in the deep affection she holds for nature, the festive Cajun South, and Native American history.
+Emerging artist Ms. Gayla Hollis shares with us through her art a strong spirit for life, expression of energy, and a reverence for nature.
+Being of French and Native American blood can you see the influential vibrancy of French culture and bold suggestions of Native American spiritual symbolism?
+She finds inspiration in the deep affection she holds for forests, the festive Cajun South, and Native American history.

-She tells of a beautiful dream then being suddenly awake reaching for her paint brush.
-This dream was a colorful flash thunderstorm in the darkness of night lit up in lightning.
-The plummeting hail slowly came to a silent halt before circling the one special tree.
-There it was under the protective tree; a buffalo with a black tipped tail, black eyes and a black nose, with cream colored fur.
-The bison was illuminated by lightning and surrounded by fantastical awe inspiring color.
+She tells of a dream that sat her straight up in bed.
+It was so beautiful that she immediately reached for her paint brush and canvas.
+The dream was a flash thunderstorm in the darkness of night lit up with lightning.
+Plummeting hail from the stars slowly came to a silent halt then began circling one special tree.
+There it was.
+A buffalo calf with a black tipped tail, black eyes and a black nose, and cream colored fur.
+The bison was illuminated and surrounded by fantastical awe inspiring color.
 That night Ms. Hollis began the transfer of her dream onto canvas.
-That was her dream.